carlota-moh/art-classifier/README.md

 ## **Art Classifier**

-This project was developed for the Unstructured Data course in the Big Data Master's Degree at Comillas ICAI University.
+This project was undertaken as part of the Unstructured Data course within the Big Data Master's Degree program at Comillas ICAI University.

-This project has been done by:
+The team responsible for the project includes:

 |Name                    |Email                              |
 |------------------------|-----------------------------------|